nplan-io/ml_paper_club/README.md

 - Wu, Z., Pan, S., Chen, F., Long, G., Zhang, C., & Yu, P. S. (2019).
 [A comprehensive survey on graph neural networks.](https://arxiv.org/pdf/1901.00596.pdf) arXiv preprint arXiv:1901.00596.

+The wide and deep model implementation that Carlos presented can be found here https://github.com/caledezma/wide_deep_model.
+Why not download it, play with it, and let us know your findings at paper club?

 ## YouTube channel ##

 We regularly record the presentations made during the Meetup (subject to the presenter's and attendees' approval).
 These videos are then uploaded to our [YouTube channel](https://www.youtube.com/channel/UCyRXlm2atZrHv9GtKM3kzbQ) so that those that can't attend are still able to profit from the presentations.
 If you's like to stay up to date with the presentations, just hit the subscribe button!

-## Supplementary material ##

-Wide and deep model implementation https://github.com/caledezma/wide_deep_model

 ## Paper history ##